Azure/azure-cosmosdb-spark/samples/lambda/readme.md

  4. The **speed layer** compensates for processing time (to serving layer) and deals with recent data only.
  5. All queries can be answered by merging results from batch views and real-time views or pinging them individually.

-## Simplifying Operations via Azure Cosmos DB Change Feed
+## Speed Layer: Simplifying Operations via Azure Cosmos DB Change Feed
 From an operations perspective, maintaining two streams of data while ensuring correct state for the data can be a complicated endeavor.
 To simplify this, we can utilize [Azure Cosmos DB Change Feed](https://docs.microsoft.com/en-us/azure/cosmos-db/change-feed) to keep state for the *batch layer* while revealing the Azure Cosmos DB Change log via the *Change Feed API* for your *speed layer*.

 ![](https://raw.githubusercontent.com/Azure/azure-cosmosdb-spark/master/docs/images/scenarios/lambda-architecture-change-feed.png)